MrAlexSee/sopang/README.md

 ## Basic information

 This software is called **SOPanG** (Shift-Or for Pan-Genome).
-It can be used for matching patterns in elastic-degenerate (ED) text (simplified pangenome model).
+It can be used for matching patterns in elastic-degenerate (ED) text (simplified pan-genome model).
 Authors: Aleksander Cisłak, Szymon Grabowski, Jan Holub.

 ED text is in the following format: `{A,C,}GAAT{AT,A}ATT`.
 Braces determine the start and end of each indeterminate segment (degenerate segments, i.e. segments having multiple variants), and commas delimit segment variants.